bazilinskyy/gazes-crowdsourced/README.md

 Gaze detection with crowdsourcing
 =======
 This project defines a framework for the detection of gazes in a crowdsourced environment.
 It was inspired by the [TurkEyes project](http://turkeyes.mit.edu).
 The [jsPsych framework](https://www.jspsych.org/) is used to for the frontend.
 Data is stored in a mongodb database.
 In the description below, it is assumed that that the repo is stored in the folder `gazes-crowdsourced`.
-Commands lower assume macOS.
+Terminal commands lower assume macOS.

 ## Setup
-To setup environment run these two commands:
+Tested with Python 3.8.5.
+To setup the environment run these two commands:
 - `pip install -e gazes-crowdsourced` will setup the project as a package accessible in the environment.
 - `pip install -r gazes-crowdsourced/requirements.txt` will install required packages.